pecheylauren02/mp5_posh_portables/README.md

 There are a number of features I would like to implement in the future, particularly if I were adapting this in to a real live site for an online shop as there is some functionality I feel it would really benefit from.

+#### More user-friendly wishlist Liking system
+At the moment, when you like a product, it takes you straight to the wishlist page.
+Upon completing the development stage, I realised that it would be better if the user stays on the product page after liking the product, and their likes are still added to the wishlist page.

+I would also like to change the state of the like button to a different colour so the user can see the products they have liked.

 #### Admin Messaging System
 I would like to build a messaging system, giving the site admins the ability to reply directly from the site, to be able to view the historic chain of communication, to have multiple statuses for messages e.g. in-process, and to connect messaging to the user so that users could also reply from within the site rather than via email.
 I would also like to add notifications to both admins and users when they receive a message, with an icon appearing in the navbar to alert them.